UNDP-Data/undp-brand-yml/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)
 [![Quarto Publish](https://github.com/UNDP-Data/undp-brand-yml/actions/workflows/publish.yml/badge.svg)](https://github.com/UNDP-Data/undp-brand-yml/actions/workflows/publish.yml)

-A Python package that provides a [`brand.yml`](https://posit-dev.github.io/brand-yml/) definition for applying UNDP-branded styling in Shiny and Quarto projects.
+A Python package that provides the [`brand.yml`](https://posit-dev.github.io/brand-yml/) definition for applying UNDP-branded styling in Shiny and Quarto projects.
 The project is based on the corporate guidelines from [UNDP Brand](https://brand.undp.org), [UNDP Design System](https://design.undp.org) and [UNDP data viz library](https://dataviz.design.undp.org).

-> [!WARNING]
+> [!NOTE]
-> The specifications in the `_brand.yml` provided in this package are currently under development.
-Prior to `v1.0.0`, this package should be considered experimental.
-Consult the resources above for detailed guidance on corporate branding.
+> This package uses `_brand.yml` file from the brand extension in [`extensions-for-quarto`](https://github.com/UNDP-Data/extensions-for-quarto) project.
+As of the time of writing, that extension is still under development.
+Before the release of version `1.0.0` of the extension, this package should be considered experimental.
+Consult the resources above for the detailed guidance on corporate branding.
 For ideas and feedback, feel free to [open an issue](https://github.com/UNDP-Data/undp-brand-yml/issues).

 ## Table of Contents